Where to Eat Fabulous French Food around Boston

 Colette

 One more Cambridge option!
-This energetic wine bistro—sibling to Frenchie in the South End (see below)—livens up Porter Square with decadent brunch (Black Forest waffle or caramel French toast, anyone?); a dinner menu full of traditional French options, including plenty of seafood; and an extensive wine and spirits selection.
+This energetic wine bistro—sibling to Frenchie in the South End (see below)—livens up Porter Square with decadent brunch (Black Forest waffle or croissant French toast, anyone?); a dinner menu full of traditional French options, including plenty of seafood; and an extensive wine and spirits selection.
 Come for the salon-inspired vibes—the restaurant is named for French author/journalist/actress/photographer/etc. Sidonie-Gabrielle Colette—and stay for the delicate duck confit and mushroom vol au vent, garlicky escargot, and cheesy butternut squash risotto.

-1924 Massachusetts Ave., Cambridge, colette1924.com.
+1924 Massachusetts Ave., Porter Square, Cambridge, colette1924.com.

 Deuxave